 Makes sense?
 Write that down — and come back to it.
 But for now, let’s jump into learning German:

-My strategy: Every morning for one year, I would spend 20 minute learning German.
+My initial strategy for learning German: Every morning for one year, I would spend 20 minutes learning German.
 I was curious: could I learn enough German to meet my goals by only studying 20 minutes a day?